-In years past, laser cutting was dominated by CO2 and YAG laser technology.
-Today, however, these manufacturing processes have been, for the most part, supplanted by modern fiber lasers.
+In previous years, laser cutting was dominated by CO2 and YAG laser technology.
+However, most of these these manufacturing processes have now been replaced with modern fiber lasers.

-- Fiber laser is very energy efficient.
-The energy transfer from electricity to beam is far better than that of CO2.
+- Fiber lasers are very energy efficient.
+The energy conversion from electricity to beam is far better than that of CO2.

-- Fiber laser maintenance is significantly less frequent and easier than CO2.
+- Much less fiber laser maintenance is required, and is easier than with CO2.
 Fiber lasers do not use mirrors to change the direction of the beam.
 Instead, the fiber laser uses a special fiber optic cable.
-This eliminates the need to replace and align mirrors – a time consuming and expensive aspect of CO2 cutting.
+This removes the need to replace and align mirrors – a time-consuming and expensive aspect of CO2 cutting.

-- Power is greater for fiber laser.
-The wavelength of the fiber laser is 1 nanometer as opposed to 10.7 nanometer for CO2 laser, meaning the cutting power is focused on a far smaller area.
-The smaller diameter beam achieves higher energy density.
-In addition, the fiber laser has a longer focal length than CO2.
-These features create better cutting performance in terms of cut speed, intricate detail, and cut thickness.
+- The power is greater with fiber laser.
+The wavelength of the fiber laser is 1 nanometer as opposed to 10.7 nanometers with CO2 lasers, meaning that the cutting power is focused on a much smaller area.
+The beam with a smaller diameter achieves higher energy density.
+The fiber laser also has a longer focal length than CO2.
+These features provide better cutting performance in terms of cutting speed, intricate detail, and cutting thickness.

-- With CO2, cutting aluminum, copper, brass, and other such metals is difficult because these metals in molten state are highly reflective, and a portion of the CO2 beam is reflected back, causing slow cutting, slow piercing, and the potential to cause serious damage to the CO2 laser cutting head and optical mirrors.
-Replacing, repairing and realigning CO2 mirrors and cutting head components is a high-tech and high-downtime operation.
-Fiber laser’s tight wavelength do not exhibit this reflection problem.
-Therefore, fiber laser enables cutting of all metals, even those that are highly reflective, at incredible speed without the energy loss or equipment damage.
+- With CO2, cutting aluminum, copper, brass, and other such metals is difficult because these metals are highly reflective when they are molten, and part of the CO2 beam is reflected back.
+This leads to slower cutting and piercing, and can lead to serious damage to the CO2 laser cutting head and the optical mirrors.
+Replacing, repairing and realigning CO2 mirrors and cutting head components is a high-tech operation with long downtimes.
+Reflection is not a problem with the narrow wavelength range of fiber lasers.
+Fiber lasers therefore make it possible to cut any metal, including highly reflective ones, at incredible speed without energy loss or equipment damage.